 Kolkwitzia is a small to medium-sized deciduous shrub naturally occurring in central to eastern China on scrubby mountain slopes and waysides.
 Plants are typically bushy to vase-shaped with dull, blue-green, opposite leaves, and are covered in pale pink flowers in spring.
 Flowers are campanulate and weakly bi-labiate with two lobes above and three larger below sporting yellow reticulate venation.
 Flowers are typically paired and produced terminally on branchlets, and once fertilised develop into bristly capsules with persistent sepals.
 The sepals do not, however, enlarge in fruit as they do in Abelia (Bean 1981a).

 Kolkwitzia’s close affinities with the genus Abelia, and other taxa in the tribe Linnaeeae, continue to create disagreement amongst taxonomists.
 Phylogenetic research of Caprifoliaceae and sister families throughout the 2000s has reorganised the taxonomy of this large clade.
-Though Abelia was found to be polyphyletic, results indicated that Abelia, Dipelta, Kolkwitzia, and Linnaea form a single monophyletic group in Linnaeeae.
-Christenhusz (Christenhusz 2013) suggested sinking the genera Abelia, Dipelta, and Kolkwitzia into Linnaea as a compromise to recognising six monophyletic genera suggested by Landrein and Prenner (Christenhusz 2013).
-Until there is more taxonomic consensus, Kolkwitzia will be maintained in further entries to avoid any confusion.
-After all, as Christenhusz perfectly writes, '…the delimitation of genera is arbitrary, and depends on tradition and preference of the user' (Christenhusz 2013).
+Though Abelia was found to be polyphyletic, results indicated that Abelia s.l., Dipelta, Kolkwitzia, and Linnaea form a single monophyletic group in Linnaeeae.
+Christenhusz (Christenhusz 2013) suggested sinking the genera Abelia, Dipelta, and Kolkwitzia into Linnaea as an alternative to recognising six monophyletic genera suggested by Landrein and Prenner (Christenhusz 2013).
+Rather than sink several genera that are each familiar and important in horticulture, we have opted to retain them in Trees and Shrubs Online, although this approach has ramifications for our forthcoming treatment of Abelia: see the Linnaea article for a more detailed discussion.